lcampillos/doctor-patient-questions-FR/README.md

 *Proc. of BioNLP 2017*, August 4 2017, Vancouver, Canada, pp. 333-341

    `@article{llanos2017automatic,

   title={Automatic classification of doctor-patient questions for a virtual patient record query task},

   author={Llanos, Leonardo Campillos and Rosset, Sophie and Zweigenbaum, Pierre},

   journal={BioNLP 2017},

   pages={333--341},

   year={2017}

 }`

+Note that these data were manually collected from books aimed at medical consultation and clinical examination, as well as resources for medical translation.
+These sources need to be referenced as follows:

+   Bates and Bickley, 2014

+   Epstein et al., 2015

+   Coudé et al., 2011;

+   Pastore, 2015).2